shivanand25bai11346/AI-Resume-Job-Matcher/README.md

 Applying for jobs can be difficult when you don't know whether your resume actually matches the requirements of a particular role.

-**AI Resume Job Matcher** helps solve this problem by allowing users to provide their resume and job information and receive an AI-powered analysis.
+**AI Resume Job Matcher** helps solve this problem by allowing users to analyze their resume against a specific job opportunity.

 Instead of applying blindly, users can understand:

-* 📄 How well their resume matches the job
+- 📄 How well their resume matches the job
-* 🎯 Their overall job-match score
+- 🎯 Their overall job-match score
-* ✅ Skills and requirements they already satisfy
+- ✅ Skills and requirements they already satisfy
-* ❌ Skills or requirements they may be missing
+- ❌ Skills or requirements they may be missing
-* 💡 Areas where their resume can be improved
+- 💡 Areas where their resume can be improved

 The goal is to help candidates **apply smarter and improve their chances of getting shortlisted.**